Abhishek4613/JavaScript/2.Fundamentals of JavaScript/A.Fundamentals of JavaScript Part A.md

 **Note:** JavaScript has Dynamic Typing.
 We do not have to manually define the datatype of the value stored in a variable.
 Insted datatype are determined autometically at run time.

+## JavaScript Type Conversion and Type Coercion

+**Type Conversion**: Type conversion (or typecasting) means transfer of data from one data type to another.
+Implicit conversion happens when the compiler (for compiled languages) or runtime (for interpreted language) automatically converts data types.

+There are two type of type conversion:

+1. **Implicit Conversion**: In certain situations, JavaScript automatically converts one data type to another (to the right type).
+This is known as implicit conversion.
+2. **Explicit Conversion**: We can also convert one data type to another as per your needs using built in methods.
+This is known as explicit conversion.

 ## JavaScript Operators

 ### A. JavaScript Arithmatic Operators